dragondive/plantuml_demo/plantuml_demo.md

 Refer the [documentation](https://plantuml.com/yaml) for the full set of features and configuration options.

-The example also introduces the following common features:
+The demo also introduces the following common features:
 * Customizing the diagram using `<style>`
 * Single line comment using `'`
   - Should be placed on its own separate line, otherwise it is parsed as continuation of the preceding text (unlike `//` comments of C, C++, and Java)